ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 testuser@testserver$
 ````

-In the UNIX world, data or programs are often made available for download as
+In the Unix world, data or programs are often made available for download as
 `gzip`-compressed `tar` (for "tape archive") files, commonly known as
 "tarballs."
 A neat trick to download such a tarball from a web server and
 decompress and unpack it on the fly without storing the tarball itself on your